Cubulated groups: thickness, relative hyperbolicity, and simplicial boundaries: Unconstricted and wide cube complexes

 Since $X$ is finite-dimensional and locally finite, the hypothesis of \cite[Theorem~6.8]{HagenBoundary} is satisfied, and thus, since $\simp\mathbf X$ is bounded, the divergence of $\gamma$ is bounded above by a linear function with uniform additive and multiplicative constants.
-Note that to use \cite[Theorem~6.8]{HagenBoundary} implicitly requires $|\simp\mathbf X|\geq 2$, since a bi-infinite geodesic is required in order to apply that theorem.
+Note that to use \cite[Theorem~6.8]{HagenBoundary} implicitly requires $|\simp\mathbf X|\geq 2$, since a pair of distinct infinite geodesic rays is required in order to apply that theorem.

-If $\done(\mu,c)>\delta r-\kappa$, then the subpath of $\gamma$ joining $a$ to $b$ has length $m$ and avoids the $(\delta r-\kappa)$--ball about $c$.
-In this case we thus have that $\divergence{a}{b}{c}{\delta}{\kappa}=m$.
+If $\done(\mu,c)>\delta r-\kappa$, then the subpath of $\gamma$ joining $a$ to $b$ has length $t_a+t_b\leq n$ and avoids the $(\delta r-\kappa)$--ball about $c$.
+In this case we thus have that $\divergence{a}{b}{c}{\delta}{\kappa}=t_a+t_b\leq n$.

 Hence, we restrict our attention to the alternate case where $\done(\mu,c)\leq\delta r-\kappa$.
 Let $T=2\max\{t_a,t_b\}$.
 Note that since $\delta<\frac{1}{2}$ we have $\min\{t_a,t_b\}\geq\frac{r}{2}$.
 Since, as noted above, $\gamma$ has linear divergence, there exists a path $P$ connecting $\gamma(-T)$ to $\gamma(T)$ whose length is linear in $T$ and which avoids the ball of radius $T$ about $\gamma(0)$, i.e., for each $p\in P$ we have $\done(p,\mu)\geq T$.
 Since $\done(\mu,c)\leq\delta r-\kappa$, the triangle inequality implies that for each $p\in P$ we have $\done(p,c)\geq T-\delta r - \kappa\geq \delta r-\kappa$.
-Thus concatenating $P$ with the subpaths of $\gamma$ from $\gamma(-T)$ to $\gamma(-t_a)$ and from $\gamma(t_b)$ to $\gamma(T)$ (which are each of length at most $m$), we get a path $P'$ connecting $a$ to $b$, which is of linear length and which avoids the $(\delta r-\kappa)$--ball about $c$.
+Thus concatenating $P$ with the subpaths of $\gamma$ from $\gamma(-T)$ to $\gamma(-t_a)$ and from $\gamma(t_b)$ to $\gamma(T)$ (which are each of length at most $n$), we get a path $P'$ connecting $a$ to $b$, which is of linear length and which avoids the $(\delta r-\kappa)$--ball about $c$.

 Hence, for any choices of $a,b,c$ we have obtained that $\divergence{a}{b}{c}{\delta}{\kappa}$ is bounded above by a linear function with uniform constants, as desired.

 The remainder of the argument is a routine application of linear divergence.
 Fix $\ascone{\mathbf X}{\mathbf x}{(s_n)}{\omega}$.
 We want to show that for each closed ball $\mathcal B$ in $\ascone{\mathbf X}{\mathbf x}{(s_n)}{\omega}$ and distinct points $\mathbf a,\mathbf b\in\ascone{\mathbf X}{\mathbf x}{(s_n)}{\omega} - \mathcal B$, there exists a path in $\ascone{\mathbf X}{\mathbf x}{(s_n)}{\omega}-\mathcal B$ joining $\mathbf a$ to $\mathbf b$.
 To do this we fix sequences $(a_n),(b_n)$ representing $\mathbf a, \mathbf b$, respectively, and let $(c_n)$ be a sequence representing $\mathbf c$, the center of the ball $\mathcal B$.
 Since the divergence of $\mathbf X$ is linear, following the proof of~\cite[Lemma~3.14]{DrutuMozesSapir} shows that no ball in $\ascone{\mathbf X}{\mathbf x}{(s_n)}{\omega}$ about $\mathbf c$ of radius less than $\delta$ can separate $\mathbf a$ from $\mathbf b$.
 Any ball of radius at least $r$ about $\mathbf c$ contains an element of $\{\mathbf a,\mathbf b\}$ and hence cannot separate those points. \end{proof}